synchoz/expense-tracker/README.md

 # Expense Tracker CLI

 ## Description
-The Expense Tracker CLI is a Python-based command-line tool designed to help users track their expenses.
+The Expense Tracker CLI is a nodejs-based command-line tool designed to help users track their expenses.
 It leverages the `rich` library to provide a user-friendly interface for adding, viewing, and managing expenses.
 The tool supports various features such as categorizing expenses, generating reports, and more.

 It is inspired from the [Expense Tracker](https://roadmap.sh/projects/expense-tracker) project featured in the [Backend Roadmap](https://roadmap.sh/backend) from [roadmap.sh](https://roadmap.sh/).